By Asomi Ithia

-There are many facets to connecting an organization’s strategy to its execution activities, including starting with a clear change or transformation strategy, focusing on the right areas and processes within the business, clearly communicating the strategy across the organization, engaging with employees and stakeholders, listening to feedback, and ensuring you have the right people and tools in place to support your efforts.
+- Collaborate and engage with employees and stakeholders, listening to feedback, and ensuring you have the right people and tools in place to support your efforts.

 Communication is Key

 An organization can take some simple, quick steps to begin this important process.
 First, ensure the organization’s strategy is visible and everyone responsible for execution is aware of it.
 This can’t be overstated.
-It is vitally important for everyone to understand the strategy as well as how their activities tie back to, and support it.
+Executing a strategy relies on every person on the team understanding the goal and their personal role in the transformation.
+Without that, the strategy lead will be constantly working independently to try and deliver the value required.
+It is vitally important for everyone to understand the strategy as well as how their activities tie back to and support it.
 In other words, it’s all about communication, which leads to another step – feedback.

 Feedback Loops are a Must

-In order to foster change and transformation, it is important to listen to feedback and act on learnings.
+To foster change, it is important to listen to feedback and act on learnings.
 Feedback is important for several reasons.
 First, no one knows an organization’s activities better than the people responsible for carrying them out.
 As such, there is no one more qualified, or motivated, to provide feedback on how their activities support the organization than each and every employee.

 Give Freedom to Question the Strategy & Activities

-Feedback and learning is more than just creating feedback loops to show how day-to-day activities support the strategy.
-Employees should be given the freedom to provide input.
+Feedback and learning are more than just creating feedback loops to show how day-to-day activities support the strategy.
+Employees should be given the freedom to provide input and course corrections.
 This does not mean the strategy, or execution activities, will lose focus.
 Rather, this empowers employees to engage and provide constructive and insightful feedback as well as gaining a sense of ownership.

 Why Don’t More Organizations Do it?